carlsonp/kort/README.md

 1. Install [Node.js](https://nodejs.org)

-2. Install [MongoDB](https://www.mongodb.com/) ([3.0 or higher](http://mongoosejs.com/docs/compatibility.html)) or provide a connection to an existing server by editing the `app.js` file and setting the `mongoURL`.
-To optionally [secure your MongoDB with a username and password](https://stackoverflow.com/questions/4881208/how-to-secure-mongodb-with-username-and-password/19768877), create a user for the `kort` database by doing the following:
+2. Install [MongoDB](https://www.mongodb.com/) (3.0 or higher) or provide a connection to an existing server by editing the `app.js` file and setting the `mongoURL`.
+Kort uses the Mongoose package To optionally [secure your MongoDB with a username and password](https://stackoverflow.com/questions/4881208/how-to-secure-mongodb-with-username-and-password/19768877), create a user for the `kort` database by doing the following: